Megumi Igarashi: Education and early career

-Manga and "Decorative" Works
+Manga and decorative works

-Growing up in Japan, where women's genitalia are censored and stigmatized, Rokudenashiko has described how she had never seen other women's genitalia and didn't know what they should look like, and was therefore concerned from a young age that her own vulva was abnormal.
-She decided to make a plaster cast of her own vagina to understand what it looked like and started to make related artworks using this mold.
+Growing up in Japan, where women's genitalia are censored and stigmatized, Rokudenashiko has described how she had never seen other women's genitalia and did not know what they should look like, and was therefore concerned from a young age that her own vulva was abnormal.
+She decided to make a plaster cast of her own vulva to understand what it looked like and started to make related artworks using this mold.
 She claims that women should be able to speak about their bodies without shame, the artist arguing that the vulva should be a "part of the body...no different from arms or legs".
-She hopes to make the vulva something that is "casual and pop," declaring that in Japan the "vagina is treated like it's something underground and hidden, so I want to industrialize and mass-produce it."
+She hopes to make the vulva something that is "casual and pop," declaring that in Japan, the "vagina is treated like it's something underground and hidden, so I want to industrialize and mass-produce it."

 When Rokudenashiko first began to use a mold of her vulva to create artworks, she treated the idea light-heartedly.
 However, after receiving a lot of criticism and backlash, she began to use her art as a statement and form of protest.
 In her book documenting her legal battles (see section below), she wrote: “Since I’ve started my work in manko art, I’ve been fighting back against the old men who complain about it…I’ve decided to keep making even more ridiculous work, with all seriousness.
 Though this was kind of a joke at first, now I am joking around with every ounce of my body and soul.”

 Many of Rokudenashiko's artworks have been confiscated during police raids in 2014 and 2015, but photographs document her body of work.

-Deco Man Sculptural Work
+Deco Man sculptural work

-Since Rokudenashiko was not exposed to many realistic depictions of women's genitalia, she decided to mold a plaster cast of her own vagina to understand the reality of what it looked like.
+Since Rokudenashiko was not exposed to many realistic depictions of women's genitalia, she decided to mold a plaster cast of her own vulva to understand the reality of what it looked like.
 Rokudenashiko felt that the plaster mold was too plain so she began to decorate them, creating an ongoing series she refers to as Deco Man (a play on “decoration” and “manko”).
 She has used the mold to create many casts of her vulva, including a series of dioramas that draw on 19th century landscape paintings by turning the form of her own genitalia into the grounds for various landscapes—moonscapes, beaches, golf courses, riverbeds, as well as rustic cottage and church settings, among others.
 In these tediously crafted dioramas, Rokudenashiko brings the vaginal form out of its hidden setting, positing it as a setting for the world.

 The artist has created many more vulva-themed works, including dioramas, a chandelier, lampshades, tissue covers, a remote control car, necklaces, iPhone cases.
 She creates a variety of these Deco Man objects under the category of nado, or etcetera.